oskarirauta/RS485_library/README.txt

 does exactly what I described for one device.

 To download: click the DOWNLOADS button in the top right corner, rename the uncompressed folder RS485_library.
 Check that the folder contains RS485.cpp and RS485.h.
 Place the library folder your <maplesketchfolder>/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.
 Connect rs485 module to serial1 and it's RTS to pin9.

+---

+Some features:
+ - easy to add user defined commands to protocol
+ - file download
+ - file upload
+ - support for checksum and timeout errors (software error correction)

+wiring_serial needed by master is from wiringPI(c) project.

+Forks welcome :)

+---

+in master directory you will find a library for master device (pc?) and benchmark.cpp that can be used for testing with benchmark example..